 This online program is offered through CU Online and the School of Education and Human Development at CU Denver.
 Our online students may choose a degree focus from two different course concentration areas: Family Diversity or Human Development and Learning.
 Students who are starting from scratch, without any transfer credits, can complete their degree in four years, or eight semesters, if they take classes full-time.
-However, we also welcome part-time students.
-Those who transfer credits can finish their degree faster.
+However, we also welcome part-time students who are looking to complete the degree at their own pace.
+Those who transfer credits can finish the degree faster.

 The bilingual Spanish concentration is the first of its kind in the United States.
 There are incredible benefits to learning how to serve diverse families and communities in multiple languages.
 Even if you don’t speak Spanish, the exposure to the Spanish language through our bilingual courses can help you to develop a more global perspective as you work with diverse families.

 We view diverse individuals and families through a global, strengths-based lens.
-Our courses aren’t just preparatory courses for professional life; they are also classes that can change your perspective to an intentional, outward focus - helping you develop transferable life skills as a community member and a global citizen.
+Our courses aren’t just preparatory courses for professional life.
+They are classes that can change your perspective to an intentional, outward focus, allowing you to develop transferable life skills as a community member and a global citizen.